Louisiana Beekeepers Association (LBA)

 The Resolutions Committee recommends these resolutions be adopted by the Officers and Members of the Louisiana Beekeepers Association:

-- Whereas the LBA understands the importance of reaching out to all of the beekeepers within our state.
+- Whereas the LBA understands the importance of reaching out to the beekeepers within our state.
 Be it resolved the LBA will work to motivate beekeepers to work in organized groups in their areas to establish good communications at local levels to keep abreast of what is currently happening in our industry.
 The LBA will provide assistance at local club meetings at least once annually (if agreeable to the local organization) to promote their participation at the state association level.

 - Whereas the importance of the honeybee and beekeepers are not fully understood by the general public.
 Be it resolved the LBA will work to keep open, meaningful lines of communications with the media and other beekeeping organizations in order to achieve a better image as beekeepers.